-Most of the studies that the APA relies on to support its no-difference conclusion "are based on small, non-representative, convenience samples of fewer than 100 participants."
-Loren D. Marks, Same-Sex Parenting and Children's Outcomes: A Closer Examination of the American Psychological Association's Brief on Lesbian and Gay Parenting, 41 Soc.
+Most of the studies that the American Psychological Association relies on to support its no-difference conclusion "are based on small, non-representative, convenience samples of fewer than 100 participants."
+Loren D. Marks, Same-Sex Parenting and Children's Outcomes: A marriage, despite the rigorous screening process involved in adoption.
+Regnerus, How Different?, supra, at 754-55 ("[S]tudies of adoption-a common method by which many samesex couples (but more heterosexual ones) become parents-have repeatedly and consistently revealed important and wide-ranging differences, on average, between adopted children and biological ones.
+In fact, these differences have been so pervasive and consistent that adoption experts now emphasize that 'acknowledgement of difference' is critical for both parents and clinicians when working with adopted children and teens." (citing Brent Miller et al., Comparisons of Adopted and Non-Adopted Adolescents In A Large, Nationally Representative Sample, 71 Child Dev.
+1458 (2000)).
+Closer Examination of the American Psychological Association's Brief on Lesbian and Gay Parenting, 41 Soc.
 Sci.
 Res.
 735, 736-38 (2012); see also Douglas W. Allen et al., Nontraditional Families and Childhood Progress Through School: A Comment on Rosenfeld, Demography November 2012, http://link.springer.com/article/10.1007/s13524-012-0169-x/fulltext.html [hereinafter Comment on Rosenfeld] ("Although there has been considerable research on the effect of family structure on child outcomes, almost none of the research using nationally representative samples has included same-sex parents as part of the analysis.").
 The hallmark of a rigorous study is a large, representative pool of participants drawn from a population-based random sample.
-Regnerus, How Different?, supra, at 754.
+Regnerus, How Different? supra, at 754.
 It is very difficult to draw reliable conclusions from the data used in small samples because the conclusions from such limited studies cannot be confidently extrapolated to the general population and the risk of erroneously attributing statistical insignificance to between-group comparisons (that is, mistakenly concluding that there are no differences between groups) is high.
 Marks, supra, at 736.
 Even analyzing matched samples, as a variety of studies have done, fails to mitigate the challenge of locating statistically-significant differences when the sample size is small.
 This is a concern in all social science, but one that is doubly important when there may be motivation to confirm the null hypothesis (that is, that there are in fact no statistically-significant differences between groups).
 Regnerus, How Different?, supra, at 754.